1391819/MA-seek/README.md

 ## Evaluation

 In order to evaluate our two agents, we decided on observing the returned average cumulative reward instead of creating a new environment.
-The reason behind this is that the mentioned metric is considered to be satisfactory for understanding whether an agent is improving or not.
+The reason behind this is that the mentioned metric is considered to be satisfactory for understanding whether an agent is improving or not (Mahadevan, [1996](https://link.springer.com/article/10.1007/BF00114727)).
 Moreover, even after 3K episodes (ℰ min achieved at ~2K) our agents’ models still have not completely converged, proving that longer training is required.
 Nevertheless, the cumulative reward of both agents is showing an upward trend, indicating that they are learning (_Figure 5_).
 Both Seeker and Hider learnt to efficiently explore the environment (_Figure 6_).
 Moreover, the Seeker is learning to effectively catch the Hider within a minimal number of steps, whilst the Hider is learning how to increase its reward by moving as often as possible, and also evade the Seeker.
 With that being said, all of the metrics considered for the evaluation process overall show signs of learning.

 <div align="center">
   <img src="screenshots/average_cumulative_reward.png" alt="average cumulative reward" />